stijsseling/community-widgets/widgets/media-server-playing-by-titembaatar/README.md

 * [🍻 Cheers](#cheers)

 ## Introduction
-This is a widget for various media servers to display active sessions.
+This is a widget for various media servers to display currently active sessions.

 > [!NOTE]
 >